 The Open Group trademarks and service marks (“the Trademarks”) are valuable assets that The Open Group needs to protect.
 We ask you to help us by properly using and crediting the Trademarks in accordance with these guidelines.

 The Open Group owns various registered and unregistered trademarks in certain territories.

 The Open Group unregistered trademarks include:

 - Build with Integrity, Buy with Confidence

 - Open Trusted Technology Provider

-- The Open Group Certification Mark (“the open O”)
+- The Open Group Certification logo ( open "O" and check mark”)